PySpark Tutorial For Beginners (Spark 3.5 with Python)

 PySpark RDD – Resilient Distributed Dataset

-PySpark RDD (Resilient Distributed Dataset) is a fundamental data structure of PySpark that is fault-tolerant, immutable distributed collections of objects, which means once you create an RDD you cannot change it.
+PySpark RDD (Resilient Distributed Dataset) is a fundamental data structure that is fault-tolerant, immutable, and distributed collections of objects.
+RDDs are immutable, meaning they cannot be changed once created.
+Any transformation on an RDD results in a new RDD.
 Each dataset in RDD is divided into logical partitions, which can be computed on different nodes of the cluster.

 RDD Creation